CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

 # Exercise 1: Install the C# and C++ Windows App SDK extension for Visual Studio

-In this exercise, you will install the C# and C++ Windows App SDK extensions that allows you to create the C# and C++ applications in Visual Studio.
+In this exercise, you will install the C# and C++ Windows App SDK extensions that allow you to create the C# and C++ applications in Visual Studio.

 > You can find more references about installing tools for developing Windows apps from here: `https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/set-up-your-development-environment?tabs=vs-2022`